-The second of the Balam Alliance dark guilds to face Fairy Tail, as well as the most powerful before the Time Skip.
+Grimoire Heart is the second and most powerful member of the Balam Alliance dark guilds.
 Headed by Hades—a.k.a.
-Precht Gaebolg, the second master of Fairy Tail—this guild believes the Black Wizard Zeref to be in a "sleeping" state in which he cannot use the full extent of his power.
+Precht Gaebolg, the second master of Fairy Tail—this guild believes the Black Wizard Zeref Dragneel to be in a "sleeping" state in which he cannot use the full extent of his power.
 As such, they seek to "awaken" him to bring about the Great Magic World, where wizards may thrive while ordinary humans (i.e., 90% of the world's population) would perish.
 Their hunt for Zeref leads to them coincidentally crossing paths with Fairy Tail on Sirius Island, resulting in a showdown that leaves Grimoire Heart in shambles.

 - All for Nothing: Not only was Zeref never asleep in the first place, but the "keys" they sought after to awaken him were also just an old wives' tale made up by Zeref fanatics who were desperate to one day acquire his power.

 - Arc Villain: The guild is responsible for all the danger in the Sirius Island arc and Fairy Tail stopping his plans during the S-Class exam is their main mission.

 - Awakening the Sleeping Giant: Their "awakening" of Zeref does eventually come back to haunt them in the Sirius Island arc; their atrocities prove to be the final straw for Zeref, who stops doing his best to avoid all life forms and proceeds to kill Hades.
 This, in turn, manages to draw the attention of Acnologia, a murder-happy dragon capable of destroying continents.